-DMS 308 Sonographic Abdominal & Small Parts Pathology I
+DMS 308 Sonographic Abdominal & Small Parts Pathology I 3 Credit Hours Co-requisite(s): DMS 312

 This course is a continued in-depth study of pathology encountered in the abdominal, retroperitoneal, and superficial anatomical structures.
 Emphasis will be placed on interpretation of laboratory tests, related clinical signs and symptoms, and recognition of normal and abnormal CT, MRI and sonographic images.
 This also introduces the diagnostic foundations of diagnostic medical sonography including terminology, scan plane orientations, and anatomical relationships.
 Emphasis is placed on descriptive terms and definitions used in clinical practice and when creating an unconfirmed sonographer report for the reading physician/radiologist.